 The inauguration of the president of the United States dates back to 1789, when George Washington was sworn into office.
 Although traditions associated with the inauguration have changed over time, the purpose has remained the same.
 During the event, the president takes the oath of office and shares a vision for the future of the country.
 The inauguration is also a time for celebration.
 Balls, concerts and parades are held in the new president’s honor.
-As the United States prepares for the inauguration of its 45th president, we’re taking a look at the inaugural celebrations of Florida’s governors.
+How do presidential inaugurations compare to those held by Florida’s governors?
+In this blog, we’re taking a look at the inaugural celebrations of Florida’s governors.

 Like the president, Florida’s governors take an oath of office during their inauguration, in which they swear (or affirm) “to support, protect, and defend the Constitution and Government of the United States and of the State of Florida.”
 On January 3, 1905, Napoleon Bonaparte Broward, Florida’s 19th governor, was inaugurated in Tallahassee.
 In the photograph below, Governor Broward is shown taking the oath from Justice J. P. Whitfield without any microphones or loudspeakers.
 Broward’s inaugural address highlighted the different platforms he intended to focus on during his term, but also commended the successes of outgoing governor, William Jennings, stating, “So faithfully and wisely has the administration of the various departments been affected, that the people are on the whole happy, contented, prosperous and law-abiding.”